-Pros Cons ✓ Little to no upfront cost × Long term commitment ✓ Widely available × As for loan finance, results in an asset and a Less paperwork than for a bank loan liability (debt) on the business' balance sheet \checkmark Can be more flexible than a bank loan Assets not owned until all payments made, so finance company could take away asset if ✓ May be available through an equipment default. supplier or through banks and other finance providers directly Lessee has maintenance obligations, i.e. performance risk ✓ Finance lease - can generally buy out the asset at nominal value at end of lease term × Will not be able to access SEAI grants ✓ Hire purchase - ownership transfers automatically at end of payment plan May prevent company from accessing Energy Supplier supports Tax relief should be available for the payments to the finance company, i.e. for both capital and interest elements.
-Accelerated capital allowances not available for leased assets (although standard capital allowances may be available).
+- Long term commitment - As for loan finance, results in an asset and a liability (debt) on the business' balance sheet - Assets not owned until all payments made, so finance company could take away asset if default. - X Lessee has maintenance obligations, i.e. performance risk - X Will not be able to access SEAI grants - X May prevent company from accessing Energy Supplier supports - X Tax relief should be reviewed by your tax advisor.
+Accelerated capital allowances are not available for leased assets.